spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 - Select 'Python' from the *Select type...* dropdown list,
 - Click on the |file| button right next to the field that reads *Add main program file here...*, and select the option **Make new main program** from the popup menu.
 - A file browser dialog should open.
-Name the file 'hello_world.py' and save it in a folder of your choice.
+Name the file *hello_world.py* and save it in a folder of your choice.

-After all this, the *Edit Tool Template* form should be looking similar to this:
+After this, the *Edit Tool Template* form should be looking similar to this:

 .. image:: img/hello_world_tool_template_editor.png
   :align: center

 Click **Ok** at the bottom of the form.
 A new system dialog will appear, allowing you to select a file name and location to save the Tool template we've just created.
-Don't change the default file name, which should be 'hello_world.json'.
+Don't change the default file name, which should be *hello_world.json*.
 Just select a folder from your system (it can be the same where you saved the main program file) and click **Save**.